Strawberry Festival!

 Silver Silver Sponsor

 • Admission is $12 for adults, $8 for kids ages 2 - 17 and free for those under 2.
+Only credit cards are accepted at admission, no cash.

 • Due to overcrowding last year, we ran out of parking space and just about everything else.
 We held a community meeting, and the suggestion was to limit attendance to 5000 so it's more manageable for staff and a more pleasant experience for visitors.